groovemonkey/topologicalsort/README.md

 ## TODOs

-- smooth out the vertex registration and edge-adding flow -- maybe add a function that takes an adjacency list (or map) and does the uniqueness/presence-checking internally?
-Like graphWithVertices() in the test suite?
-    - add exported functions with friendly names? `AddItem` (== RegisterVertex) and `AddDependency` (== AddEdge)?
 - TODO(dcohen) in a future version, `TopologicalSort()` should return the `graph.topoSortedOrder` (pointers, not string Keys or Data)
 - should the graph even keep a toposorted order?
 Or should that be dynamically generated and immediately returned?
 - does the graph struct make sense?
 Do we need vertices AND an adjacencylist?
 I think just the adjacencylist gives us vertices (adjacencylist keys are vertices)